Yessongs: Songs

-Yessongs begins with "Opening (Excerpt from 'Firebird Suite)", the closing section to the orchestral work The Firebird by Russian composer Igor Stravinsky.
+Yessongs begins with "Opening (Excerpt from 'Firebird Suite')", the closing section to the orchestral work The Firebird by Russian composer Igor Stravinsky.
 Yes have used the piece as the introductory music to most of their concerts since 1971, the year of the composer's death.
+The performance of the Suite heard on Yessongs is by the Boston Symphony Orchestra, conducted by Seiji Ozawa, first released in 1970 (RCA Red Seal – LSB 4009), using Stravinsky's 1919 re-orchestration.
 The track segues into "Siberian Khatru" from Close to the Edge.

 "Perpetual Change" and "Long Distance Runaround"/"The Fish (Schindleria Praematurus)" were recorded during the Fragile Tour with Bruford on drums, and feature extended solos from Howe, Bruford and Squire compared to the studio versions.
 "Excerpts from 'The Six Wives of Henry VIII'" is a keyboard solo spot of excerpts from Wakeman's first solo album The Six Wives of Henry VIII (1973), which he recorded during the Fragile and Close to the Edge tours and features Howe, Squire, Bruford, and White.
 The solo is preceded by Anderson singing notes from the opening of another Stravinsky orchestral piece, The Rite of Spring.